HOME | ABOUT APEGA | REGULATORY AFFAIRS | CONTACT US

 Acceptable Post-Graduate Degree

-APEGA may waive your confirmatory examination assessment if:
+APEGGA may waive your confirmatory examinations if:

 For internationally educated graduates in geology or geophysics, similar considerations apply.